codeigniter4/CodeIgniter4/user_guide_src/source/general/view_renderer.rst

 		Supported escape contexts: html, css, js, url, or attr or raw.
 		If 'raw', no escaping will happen.

+		Each call adds to the array of data that the object is accumulating, until the view is rendered.

 	.. php:method:: setVar($name[, $value=null[, $context=null]])

 		:param  string  $name: Name of the view data variable